-Most of our laminate flooring comes in around 5″.
-Many have designs to look like thinner planks, 2 strip and 3 strip laminates.
-Common widths for hardwood planks are 5″ and 3″.
-There are varieties, of course, but these are our most frequently occurring widths.
+Most hard surface, plank style flooring comes in around 5″ wide.
+Some of these will have designs to look like thinner planks, such as 2 strip and 3 strip laminates.
+Common widths for hardwood planks also include 4″, 3″ and 2 1/4".
+There are always varieties, but these are our most frequently occurring widths.

 It’s just what it sounds like, thickness of the board or plank.
-With laminate, this measurament will often include the pad, if it is already attached.
-Our laminates range from 6 to 14.3mm thick, the latter being the thickest laminate manufactured.
+With laminate, this measurement will often include the pad, if it is already attached.
+Our laminates range from 7 to 14.3mm thick, the latter being the thickest laminate manufactured.
+Vinyl Planks can range from 2mm to 8.5mm.
 5/16″ to 3/4″ (or 12/16″) is the range of hardwood thicknesses.

 Ply (or plies)

 Ply is typically the word used to describe a layer of engineered hardwood.
-As we said, engineered wood is composed of multiple layers, anywhere from three to nine plies.
+Not all engineered hardwood floors are made of plies, but much of it is composed of multiple layers, anywhere from three to nine plies.
 The top ply is the face of the material, displaying the species you’ve purchased.
 The layers in the middle can be made up of different species, or just different grades of the species on the face.
 These are stacked at 90 degree angles to each other, and are glued together under high pressure and some heat.
 With engineered hardwood, more plies means more resistance to denting, greater durability and less response to changes in temperature and humidity.

-This is the way the ends of a plank of flooring are cut, usually a feature to factor into a laminate purchase.
+This is the way the ends of a plank of flooring are cut.
 The edge design will determine how the planks will look when installed, whether appearing like a single, smooth surface or more greatly resembling the imperfect alignment of actual hardwood boards.

 This is the term you will see most regarding edging.
 “Beveled” describes an edge cut to form close to a 90 degree groove between two joined planks.
-It is probably the closest option when going for a genuine hardwood look, especially if you’re going for a less slick look, using distressed or handscraped, or aiming for a rustic look.
+It is probably the closest option when going for a genuine hardwood look with other types of flooring, or when going for a rustic, or even just less slick, look with real wood, using distressed or handscraped.

 – – – –